Sack of Singapore

-The Malay Annals reports the invasion and subsequent sacking of Singapore that occurred in 1398, it was fought between Majapahit and Singaporean forces.
+The Malay Annals reports the invasion and subsequent sacking of Singapore that occurred in 1398 by Majapahit forces.
 The battle lasted for a few months, eventually ending in victory for Majapahit.
-The city of Singapore was sacked and destroyed, a terrible massacre took place after the invasion.
+The town of Singapura was destroyed and massacred.

-Before the sacking took place, Parameswara, the last king of Singapura and his followers fled to the Malay Peninsula and established a new state, the Malacca Sultanate.
+Before the sacking, Parameswara, the last king of Singapura and his followers fled to the Malay Peninsula and established a new state, the Malacca Sultanate.

 Background

 First attempt to invade Singapore

 In 1347, Sang Nila Utama was succeeded by Sri Wikrama Wira.
 The increasingly powerful Javanese kingdom of Majapahit, the successor of Singhasari, began eyeing the growing influence of the tiny island kingdom.
 Under the leadership of its ambitious warlord, Gajah Mada, Majapahit started to embark on overseas expansions against all kingdoms of the Malay Archipelago.
 In 1350, Hayam Wuruk ascended to the throne of Majapahit and the new king sent an envoy to Singapura demanding the submission of the kingdom.
 Wikrama Wira refused to do so and even sent a symbolic message threatening to shave the Majapahit king's head should he proceed to Singapura.

 The furious Majapahit king ordered an invasion with a fleet of 100 main warships (jong) and many smaller vessels under the command of Damang Wiraja.
 The fleet passed through the island of Bintan, from where the news spread to Singapura.
 The defenders immediately assembled 400 warboats to face the invasion.
 Both sides clashed on the coast of Singapura in a battle that took place over three days and three nights.
 Many were killed on both sides and in the evening of the third day, the Javanese were driven back to their ships.